my-mufu/microsoft-sentinel-tor-lab/README.md

 This project showcases a **practical SOC analyst workflow** using **Microsoft Sentinel** to detect and investigate suspicious sign-in activity originating from known Tor exit nodes.
 The lab focuses on **detection engineering, alert fidelity, and incident handling**, all executed in a controlled Azure environment using verified threat intelligence.

-Rather than relying on noisy or unsafe traffic generation, I validated the detection logic using **synthetic telemetry modeled on real-world indicators**—a common approach in production SOCs when live attacker simulation isn’t feasible.
+Rather than relying on noisy or unsafe traffic generation, the detection logic was validated using **synthetic telemetry modeled on real-world indicators**—a common approach in production SOCs when live attacker simulation isn’t feasible.

 > 💡 **Scope clarification**
 > No live Tor traffic, browsers, or third-party tools were used.
 All events were simulated, but the indicators themselves were sourced from the official [Tor Project public exit node list](https://check.torproject.org/torbulkexitlist).